MetaGigachad/chad-apps/README.md

 from main values that need to be written in.
 After that use `helmfile apply .` to install charts.

-If your using `minikube` you will need and `ingress` addon enabled.
+If you are using `minikube` you will need and `ingress` addon enabled.

 ### ✅ Plans for future